Enderforge-Labs/FancyPlayerShops/README.md

 - No client mod needed :3
 - Sell items for a configurable price.
 - Buy items in bulk.
-- Move shops freely without losing data.
+- Move products freely without losing data.
 - View transaction history and shop statistics.
 - All shops are unaffected by fluids, fire, damage or explosions.